Skip to content

 Could it be anything else?

-Confirmation is based on excluding other differentials such as acute leukaemia, aplastic anaemia, HUS.
-A full blood count and film us usually adequate to make the diagnosis.
+Confirmation is based on excluding other differentials, such as acute leukaemia, aplastic anaemia, and HUS.
+A full blood count and film are usually adequate to make the diagnosis.

-What do you need to inform the parents to look out for?
+What do you need to tell the parents to look out for?

 While the platelets are low, the patient is at risk of bleeding.
 ICH is a serious but rare (1%) side effect.
 Parents should watch out for any signs of ICH, urinary bleeding, GI bleeding, excessive mucosal bleeding and menorrhagia (in older patients).